Felon on supervision accused of having 'ghost gun' arsenal

 One homemade pistol, recovered from his vehicle, was loaded with 15 rounds, agents said.

-They said they also found 20 “lower receivers” that were nearly completed, but which required some additional machining and milling to be considered firearms under federal law.
+They said they also found 20 “80% lower receivers” that were nearly completed, but which required some additional machining and milling to be considered firearms under federal law.
 The lower receiver is the part of the gun that typically includes the trigger and magazine.
+Some companies sell the 80% lowers as kits; because they are not considered firearms, and people don't have to pass background checks to buy them.

 A federal complaint unsealed Thursday charged Brasfield with being a felon in possession of ammunition.
 He was arrested earlier in the day and made an initial court appearance Thursday afternoon, where he did not contest his continued detention pending trial.
-His court-appointed attorney, Dennis Carroll, declined to comment after the hearing.
+His court-appointed attorney, Dennis Carroll, declined to comment.

 The complaint said the ATF searched the home after U.S. Customs and Border Protection searched two packages that were addressed to Brasfield.
 Their labels indicated that they contained “aluminum tubes,” but in reality they contained five silencers, the complaint said.